 Because of the nature of this project, all areas located outside of the designated Open Space will be graded to allow for the construction of this development.
 A small amount of zoned open space will be disturbed for the roadway crossing toward Rancho Vistoso Blvd.
-The total amount of expected grading is approximately 14.18 acres.
+All disturbed areas not developed will be revegetated.
+The total amount of expected grading is approximately 15 acres.